adinabo/skincare_journal/README.md

 2. Timing and Order: The effectiveness of skincare products can depend significantly on the order of application and the time of day they are used.

 3. Product Incompatibility: Certain skincare ingredients should not be mixed due to potential adverse reactions or reduced efficacy.
+### The Solution:
+The Skincare Routine Tracker is a simple yet powerful app designed to assist users in managing their evening skincare routines.
+By allowing users to log their skincare products, the app can generate a personalized routine that maximizes the benefits of each product while ensuring safe and effective use.

+**Target audience:**

+**Real-World Application:**

+## UX Design Process

+### Wireframes and Mock-ups